Skip to content

 Dear Members of the Fort Plain Schools Community:

-We learned today, Monday, March 8, that an individual in the high school community has tested positive for COVID-19.
-The individual was last in school on March 7.
-Anyone identified as a close contact has been called, and the Montgomery County Public Health Department is advising on any necessary quarantine.
+We have been notified that an individual in the high school community has tested positive for COVID-19.
+The individual was last in school on Thursday, March 25, 2021.
+We are working closely with the Montgomery County Public Health Department to identify close contacts, and the department will advise on any necessary quarantine or testing.

 Please note that the Health Insurance Portability and Accountability Act (HIPAA) and other privacy laws restrict us from disclosing or confirming any personally identifiable information.
 We cannot identify anyone who has tested positive.